-I also order my online food at the same time and arrange for it to be delivered on the Monday late afternoon.
+I also place my online grocery order at the same time and arrange for it to be delivered on the Monday late afternoon.
 Again, I do this every week.
 This way I can calculate exactly how much of the basics I need to order to make sure we’ve got enough for the week and I know that if we’ve run out of something then we’ll have it by Monday.
 For us, Monday is the only day of the week when I know we’ll be home to wait for the delivery and not out at after school club, work or playing in the park!

 Many of the companies offering online food delivery will allow you to keep a list of your favourites, the items you buy regularly, so this saves you time as you can just order the same items repeatedly rather than searching around.
 If you switch supplier, they will often let you import your favourites list from another supplier.

 There are also delivery saver options and some companies are cheaper or more flexible than others when it comes to delivery slots.
 It’s very much up to you which you prefer.

-- Make sure you’ve always got enough of the basic store cupboard ingredients including tins, flour, pasta, rice. seasoning etc.
+- Make sure you’ve always got enough of the basic store cupboard ingredients including tinned food, flour, pasta, rice. seasoning etc.